-This section summarizes the changes in the NMOS Discovery version 1.3.
+The changes in NMOS Discovery version 1.3 are summarized here.

-- Added additional network data for nodes as required by IS-06. - Deprecated mDNS announcements for nodes in registered mode. - Replaced DNS-SD service type for registration API. - Permit deprecated node API connection management is not implemented. - Added explicit requirements for 501 responses when features are not implemented. - Added support for future device and transport types. - Permitted a sender's "manifest_href" to be null when the transport type does not require a transport file. - Added 409 response code for registries with conflicting resources. - Added support for signaling authorization requirements. - Indicated the potential for source/flow attributes and caps will be defined externally in the future. - Revised the discovery process to ignore mDNS records when unicast records are available.
+- Added additional network data for nodes as required by IS-06. - Deprecated mDNS announcements for nodes in registered mode. - Replaced DNS-SD service type for registration API. - Permit deprecated node API connection management is not implemented. - Added explicit requirements for 501 responses when features are not implemented. - Added support for future device and transport types. - Permitted a sender's "manifest\href" to be null when the transport type does not require a transport file. - Added 409 response code for registries with conflicting resources. - Added support for signaling authorization requirements. - Indicated the potential for source/flow attributes and caps will be defined externally in the future. - Revised the discovery process to ignore mDNS records when unicast records are available.